Updated: May 21, 2021

 Q: Will we continue in-person classes and events such as orientation, residency, quarterly sessions, etc.?

 A: UK HealthCare New Employee and Provider Orientations have been made available online to support social distancing when possible, along with the quarterly sessions.
 Certain certification classes required as part of your competencies will still be required where they cannot be delivered virtually.
-Precautions will be taken to locate locations to allow for social distancing as much as possible.
-If other events that are still in-person are changed to remote, those participants will be notified and announcements made.
+Precautions will be taken to find locations that allow for social distancing as much as possible.

 Q: Do we have traveler contracts?